Elgg/Elgg/mod/search/README.txt

 		views/default/search/mysearch/entity.php

-3.3  CONTROLLING SEARCH - LISTING VIEWS
+4.2  CONTROLLING SEARCH VIEWS - LISTING

 	* The default search view is search/listing.

 	* For each entity in the returned array, search expects two pieces of volatile data: search_matched_title and search_matched_description.

-	* Views are discovered in the following order.
+	* Listing views are discovered in the following order.
 The first search view found is used. search/type/subtype/listing (For entity-based searches only) search/type/listing search/listing